anprivitera/nextjs-mui-prisma-tutorial/README.md

     cp app/page* app/\(protected\)/dashboard

-Now edit the Dashboard page to:
+Now edit the Dashboard page in the subfolder you just created to:

     export default function DashboardPage() {
       return (